GEAR UP in Vancouver Public Schools

 VPS received a second six-year grant in fall 2011, which targeted seventh-graders at Discovery, Gaiser and McLoughlin middle schools.
 The grant followed the students through their high school graduations in 2017 from Fort Vancouver, Hudson’s Bay and Skyview high schools.

 Washington state has awarded VPS another seven-year grant to support the class of 2023 at Discovery, Gaiser and McLoughlin middle schools.
 The grant will follow those students through graduation at Fort, Hudson’s Bay and Skyview and into their first year of post-secondary education.
-The next grant cycle is anticipated to begin mid-September 2017, after it is fully funded by the Department of Education.
+This grant began Oct.
+1, 2017.